Netatalk 4.5.0

 SIGINT

-Sending a SIGINT to a child afpd enables max_debug logging for this process.
-The log is sent to the file afpd.PID.XXXXXX in the system tmp directory.
-Sending another SIGINT will revert to the original log settings.
+Sending a SIGINT to a child afpd enables max_debug logging and dumps caches to the system tmp directory:

 SIGUSR1